-The Department of Commerce (DOC) has developed a new master plan and associated environmental assessment for its Boulder Laboratories campus.
+The National Institute of Standards and Technology (NIST) maintains a master plan and associated environmental assessment for the 206-acre Department of Commerce (DOC) Boulder Laboratories campus located in Boulder, CO.
 The master plan provides a framework for the future physical development of the campus in support of the DOC Boulder Laboratories' mission of advancing science and technology.
 It emphasizes quality and collaborative research with sustainable and efficient operations.
 In addition to existing and future facilities, the master plan addresses roads and entrances, parking, pedestrian and bicycle access to and through the site, landscape and storm water management, cultural resources, the site utilities infrastructure, energy and water conservation, and sustainability.
-Agreements with the City of Boulder and Native American Tribes have been respected and all Protected Area, more than 100 acres of open space continues to be preserved.
+Agreements with the City of Boulder and Native American Tribes have been respected and all designated Protected Area, more than 100 acres of open space, continues to be preserved.

 The final master plan documents current needs as well as projected future requirements, and articulates a vision for sustainable campus development over twenty years through proposed projects grouped into phasing packages.
 While many of the existing buildings are retained, the master plan includes replacement of laboratories, reuse of an older lab building for a campus center, and a new "campus green" that compliments the stunning view and surroundings.
 The campus green serves as a connecting element for the buildings and the campus itself, and features an "arroyo" for on-site storm water retention.